svg153/earthly/docs/basics/part-1-a-simple-earthfile.md

 WORKDIR /go-example
 ```

 The first commands in the file are part of the `base` target and are implicitly inherited by all other targets.
 We'll talk more about targets in a bit, but for now, targets are just sets of instructions we can call on from within the Earthfile, or when we run earthly at the command line.
-Targets need an enviorment to run in.
-In this case we are saying that all the instructions in our eathfile will run in our `golang:1.15-alpine3.13`
+Targets need an environment to run in.
+These environments come in the form of Docker images.
+In this case we are saying that all the instructions in our Earthfile will use `golang:1.15-alpine3.13`, [unless we specify otherwise](#target-environments).

-Lastly we change our working directory to `/go-example`.
-So far very similar to a docker file.
+Lastly, we change our working directory to `/go-example`.

-## Creating Our First Target
+## Creating Our First Targets
 Earthly aims to replace Dockerfile, makefile, bash scripts and more.
 We can take all the setup, configuration and build steps we'd normally define in those files and put them in our Earthfile in the form of `targets`.

 Let's start by defining a target to build our simple Go app.
 (This target may be invoked from the command line as `earthly +build`.)